oscarvilla/hello-world/README.md

 # hello-world
-This just an example following the tuto to create my first repo
+This just an example made-up following the tuto to create my first repo.